This is how the car you drive affects your insurance rateBy: Jessica Mach on October 21, 2021

 At LowestRates.ca, we’ve talked plenty about car insurance premiums and the factors that do and don’t affect them.

-However, a spate of other factors that have less to do with you, and more to do with your car, also affect your premium rate — sometimes substantially.
-(None of them are related to the colour of your car.)
+However, a spate of other factors that have less to do with you, and more to do with your car, also affect your premium — sometimes substantially.

-Scott Shields, director of operations at Direct Rate Insurance, identifies four key traits that insurers will consider when assessing your car and the type of coverage it needs.
+Scott Shields, director of operations at Direct Rate Insurance, identifies four key traits that insurance providers will consider when assessing your car and the type of coverage it needs.

-In the broadest sense, premium rates are a reflection of how much it would cost to repair or replace your car, should it get damaged, and how likely the car is to become damaged in the first place.
+In the broadest sense, premiums are a reflection of how much it would cost to repair or replace your car, should it get damaged, and how likely the car is to become damaged in the first place.

-It makes sense, then, that insurers would impose higher premiums on more expensive cars than they would on less expensive ones – the former’s parts would cost more money to replace.
+It makes sense, then, that insurance providers would impose higher premiums on more expensive cars than on less expensive ones – the former’s parts would cost more money to replace.

 Higher-end cars might also be more susceptible to theft, Shields notes.

 “From a resale value of the parts, thieves gravitate towards certain vehicles,” he says.

 This higher risk relative to cheaper cars, combined with the higher cost of replacing an expensive vehicle or its parts, can drive rates up.

 Age (used versus new)